thiswillbeyourgithub/wdoc/DocToolsLLM/docs/USAGE.md

 # Runtime flags

 * `DOCTOOLS_TYPECHECKING`
     * Setting for runtime type checking.
 Default value is `disabled`.
+Note that any other value than `disabled` will considerably slow down DocToolsLLM and is meant to be used only for debugging purposes.
     * Possible values:
-        * `disabled`: disable typechecking
+        * `disabled`: disable typechecking.
-        * `warn`: print a red warning if a typechecking fails
+        * `warn`: print a red warning if a typechecking fails.
-        * `crash`: crash if a typechecking fails in any function
+        * `crash`: crash if a typechecking fails in any function.